Prince Randian: Death

 Randian died at 7:00 PM on December 19, 1934, aged 63, of a heart attack shortly after his last performance at Sam Wagner's 14th Street Museum in New York.

 In popular culture

+An image of Prince Randian from the film Freaks was used on the front cover of the Ramones' 1986 single, "Somebody Put Something in My Drink".

 Prince Randian is mentioned in Tom Waits' song "Lucky Day (Overture)" from his album The Black Rider, about sideshow performers.